ChuongNg1996/utilities/data-structure-n-algorithm/README.md

 * [**Queqe**](https://www.tutorialspoint.com/data_structures_algorithms/dsa_queue.htm): an Abstract Data Type (ADT), FIFO (First-in-first-out),

 ### Search Techniques
-* [Search Techniques](https://www.tutorialspoint.com/data_structures_algorithms/linear_search_algorithm.htm): **Linear search** (Every item is checked and if a match is found then that particular item is returned, otherwise the search continues *till the end of the data collection*), **Binary Search** (should be in the *sorted form*, comparing the middle most item of the collection.
+* [Search Techniques](https://www.tutorialspoint.com/data_structures_algorithms/linear_search_algorithm.htm): **Linear search** (Every item is checked and if a match is found then that item is returned, otherwise the search continues *till the end*), **Binary Search** (should be in the *sorted form*, comparing the middle most item of the collection.
 If a match occurs, then the index of item is returned.
 If the middle item is greater than the item, then the item is searched in the sub-array to the left of the middle item.
-Otherwise, the item is searched for in the sub-array to the right of the middle item.) **Interpolation Search** (*my interpretation: similar to Binary search, need ordered items, but the mid aimed towards the item X, via the formula:*)
+Otherwise, the item is searched for in the sub-array to the right) **Interpolation Search** (*my interpretation: similar to Binary search, need ordered items, but the mid aimed towards the item X, via the formula:*)

   ```sh
   probe_pos = low_end + RATIO(transform_from_VALUE_to_INDEX) * VALUE(distance_from_low_to_X)